learn-co-curriculum/spring-mod-1-application-properties/README.md

   the database.
 When we set up and installed Postgres, we chose the default username, which is simply just "postgres".
 - The `spring.datasource.password` is the password associated with the login account used to connect to the database.
-In the case above, it is empty, but you would put the password here so that it can properly connect.
+In the case above, it is set to "postgres", as that is what you most likely used as a password when installing PostgreSQL.
+If that is not the password you used, then replace this property value with your password you use to connect to PostgreSQL.
 For now, we will put the plain text password.
 In the next module, we'll learn more about security and how we can encrypt this password to be more secure.
 - `spring.datasource.driver-class-name` is "org.postgresql.Driver".
 This is the